prolific-ac/prolific-ac.github.com/_posts/2018-02-16-participant-star-january-2018.md

 <p>
 <b>P:</b>  “What study has been your favourite study so far (if any)?”
 <p>
 <b>H:</b> "One of my favourite studies involved using the internet to find different URL's for good quality animal images.
-It sounds simple but it was quite fun as it wasn't your typical study and it was also my first ever study I completed on Prolific. "
+It sounds simple but it was quite fun as it wasn't your typical study and it was also my first ever study I completed on Prolific."
 <p>
 <b>P:</b> “What feature would you most like Prolific to implement?”
 <p>